 Big Flies and Fly Fishing Joy at River’s Edge

 I watched “A River Runs Through It” again not long ago, and the final scene, like always, slayed me.
-I fired off an email to my podcast partner Steve saying we need to promise each other that whoever remains on earth last will continue to carry on our fly fishing tradition, until like Albert and his failing eyesight, the trout become only shadows.
+I fired off an email to my fly fishing partner of forty years saying we need to promise each other that whoever remains on earth last will continue to carry on our fly fishing tradition, until like Albert and his failing eyesight, the trout become only shadows.

 Yes it would.

 But if for some reason I am granted days greater in number than those of my friends, and my kids are too busy to meet me at the river, I will walk the edges of the river alone.

 What remains when the only companion left is the river itself is the joy of fly fishing that comes with the hope of a rising fish.

 16 Replies to “Fly Fishing Joy at the End of Days”

 Thank you for your comment.
 Greatly appreciated,